 Probably.
 I did not notice much when I took it.
 It is possible that I did not take an effective dose.
 Research has shown doses of several grams (up to 13grams for a person my size) before stressful events have been effective.
 However, I am going with the recommended dose from BulletProof so I can keep the review ethical and consistent. $15 for 60

 Calcium D-Glucarate is billed as a liver supporting detoxifier that helps increase glucaric acid.
 This helps regulate metabolism and hormone function.

 Does BulletProof Calcium D-Glucarate work?

 Not sure.
 I have taken other brands of this before and noticed no difference as well.
-Maybe I am not in need of liver detoxification as much as I though?
+Maybe I am not in need of liver detoxification as much as I thought?
 I think that is a good thing!
 If you were looking for a detoxing supplement, I think you would be better off with the Activated Charcoal. $40 for 90

 Methyl Folate or 5-MTHF is an upgraded version of folic acid.
 Up to 60% of the US population has difficulty converting folic acid to the active version – 5-MTHF.
 Pregnant women are often recommended to take